Jafri Oriental Rug Cleaning Logo

 Professional technician performing deep cleaning and maintenance on large decorative rug

 Maintaining the beauty and longevity of your rugs requires specialized care.
-At Jafri Oriental Rug Cleaning, we provide professional rug cleaning, rug repair and tapestry restoration services designed to preserve the value, appearance and integrity of your rugs.
-We proudly serve customers throughout Kinderhook and surrounding communities, delivering reliable rug care solutions tailored to each rug's unique fibers, dyes and construction.
-Call or contact us today to schedule professional rug cleaning and repair services in Kinderhook.
+At Jafri Oriental Rug Cleaning, we provide rug cleaning, repair, and pet odor removal to preserve the appearance, value, and integrity of your rugs.

 518-201-1191